The Imagine Peace Tower

 During the unveiling in 2007 on Lennon’s 67th birthday, Yoko said she was convinced that he (Lennon) would have been pleased with the lighthouse.
 I dedicate this light tower to John Lennon.
 My love for you is forever, she said.
 I hope the Imagine Peace Tower will give light to the strong wishes of World Peace from all corners of the planet and give encouragement, inspiration and a sense of solidarity in a world now filled with fear and confusion.
 Let us come together to realize a peaceful world.

 Today, the Imagine Peace Tower is on the Icelandic postal stamps, created by the Icelandic Postal Company in 2008.
 They depict the tower, which was lit during a special occasion on the Videy Island near Reykjavik.
-During the release of the stamps, the Yoko Ono was in attendance.
+During the release of the stamps, Yoko Ono was in attendance.

 When the stamp is exposed to UV light, the image of John Lennon appears.
 The outlines of Joh Lennon’s face on the stamp were inspired by wishes for peace on Ono’s Wish Tree, which has traversed the world since 1981.
 On the paper strips surrounding the ten stamps are the words Imagine Peace written in 24 languages, just like it is on the base of the tower.
 If the papers are torn off and edge-glued together, individuals can create a candle at the center and create their own lighthouse.

-The Imagine Peace Tower is just one of the examples of Ono’s art activism for a better world with equality and peace.
+The Imagine Peace Tower is just one example of Ono’s art activism for a better world with equality and peace.
 She is still an active artist today, and her works have a way for women who feel they are vastly underrepresented in the world of art and entertainment.
 With the Imagine Peace Tower, Ono proved that anything could be done regardless of your age, race, or gender.